Updated: Sep 28, 2022

 Health conditions that have been associated with gut dysbiosis are truly too many to list here, but at some point, I hope to create and link to an exhaustive list of diseases with associated references.
 In general, however, associations have been made between gut dysbiosis and cardio- and cerebrovascular diseases (i.e. heart attack and stroke); the cancer spectrum; autoimmune diseases (there are over 150 potential autoimmune conditions the last time I checked); diabetes and other hormonal-metabolic diseases (e.g. PCOS, NAFLD, etc.); neurodegenerative conditions (Alzheimer's, Parkinson's, etc.); mental-emotional conditions (depression, anxiety, bipolar, etc.); neurological conditions (ADHD, autism, etc.); and many more.
 [44-52]

 Maintaining good gut health truly is of critical importance to overall health and, sadly, most people do not realize this fact.
 Although association is not causation, with continued research it is becoming more and more unambiguous that the gut is a key player in the manifestation of these diseases.
 If you can learn what you're gut needs to be happy, you're mind, body, and soul will reward you with a better quality of life.
-If you're not sure how or where to begin, then don't hesitate to reach out to your local functional medicine and nutrition practitioner!
+If you're not sure how or where to begin, then don't hesitate to reach out to your local functional medicine practitioner!

 Image: Courtesy of Unsplash